peterpeterparker/daviddalbusco.com/src/blog/internationalization-with-gatsby.md

 *****

+### More Tips And Tricks

+I have later on published a follow-up article, [More Gatsby i18n Tips And Tricks](https://daviddalbusco.com/blog/more-gatsby-i18n-tips-and-tricks), about the internalization of Gatsby website.
+Check it out if you are eager to read more tips and tricks 😉.

+*****

 ### Summary

 Well it was really unexpected to me to have had to spend so much time to unleash internationalization in a new project, that’s why I hope that this small “how to” might help anyone in the future.
 And as always, if you notice anything which can be improved, don’t hesitate to ping me with a comment or a [tweet](https://twitter.com/daviddalbusco).